[?] Subscribe To This Site

 For people who would like to spend more time gardening but live in a climate that has a short growing season, a greenhouse is a great thing.
 Greenhouses turn gardening into a year round activity.

-The trick is to choose the right greenhouse .
+The trick is to choose the right greenhouse.
 The greenhouse should accommodate your gardening needs, as well as the amount you have in your budget.

 Greenhouse Environment:

 Year-round gardening depends on your geographic location, the site of your greenhouse, and if there are any alternative heat sources available.
+Here are a couple of great greenhouse Greenhouse gardening resources.

 A greenhouse offers the opportunity to sow hardy annuals for spring flowering, over-winter delicate plants, or start seeds to plant in an outdoor garden (all three without heat).